 - Abstract must contain title, name, affiliation, country, speakers biography, recent photograph, image and reference

 To receive the award, the awardee must submit the presentation for which the award is given, for publication at the website, along with author permission.
 Failure to submit the PPT, and permission within the designated timeframe will result in forfeiture of award.

-Official announcement of the recipients will occur after the completion of Recycling Conference.
+Official announcement of the recipients will occur after the completion of Dementia Conference.